rschristopher/ischristtrue.com/src/ancient-views/cosmology.md

     It's impossible to rationally discuss time before time, but this is essential as what we call *time* did not exist before creation.
 We know that God eternally existed, including the three persons of God that we refer to as Father, Son, and Holy Spirit -- that this omniscient and omnipotent being eternally existed and that despite His transcendent nature, we know that His will is a person (the Father), His word is a person (the Son), and that His love from Father to Son (from will to word) is also a person (the Holy Spirit).

     Before creation, before time itself, there was God's will, there was God's word, and there was God's love.
-    God's will, word, and love are eternal; the first principle from which all creation emerges.
+    God's will, word, and love are eternal and one; the first principle from which all creation emerges.
     From this trinity there emerges time, space, reason, and all of creation (visible and invisible).

 * ~Before Time<br />